Yikai-Liao/symusic/docs/concepts/musicxml_io.md

 This layout drives every later export decision: where notes are split, where key and tempo events are placed, and where `implicit=yes` must be emitted.

+Maintainer direction:

+- this reconstruction behavior is currently accepted as an implementation detail, but it should stay prominently documented
+- future revisions should compare this behavior against peer libraries such as music21 and MuseScore before treating it as settled policy

 ### 3. Assign voices greedily

 `Track` has no explicit voice structure, but partwise MusicXML does.
 Symusic reconstructs voices